The Borrowing Materials page inlcudes a list of those who can borrow and fines that are incurred if materials are not returned by the due date.

 Book Circulation Account Problems

-If you are having problems with your library circulation privileges, please contact a circulation supervisor using this form.
-A circulation supervisor in the Undergraduate Services department of the Strozier library will contact you as soon as possible Sunday through Friday.
+If you are having problems with your library circulation privileges, please contact a circulation supervisor in person at any service desk, or by calling

 UBORROW allows you to request materials directly from participating libraries within Florida's state university system.
 This unmediated borrowing service increases your access to the collections of the other universities in Florida and delivers more quickly than standard Interlibrary Loan.
 Find out more about UBorrow on the UBorrow page.